ChrisPenner/ChrisPenner.github.io/site/drafts/arrow-effects.md

   print commands
 ```

-We can analyze our program and it'll show us which effects it will run:
+We can analyze our program and it'll show us which effects it will run if we were to execute it:

 ```haskell
 >>> analyze (myProgram "Hello") [WriteLine,ReadLine,WriteLine]
 ```

 Okay, we've achieved the ability to analyze and execute our program at parity with the
-Applicative version, but isn't silly that we're asking the user their name and
+Applicative version, but isn't it silly that we're asking the user their name and
 simply ignoring it?
 As it turns out, our Arrow interface is quantifiably more expressive:
 we can use results of past effects in future effects.

 Here's something we couldn't do with the Applicative version, we can rewrite the program to greet the user by the name they provide.